fourzerosix/cool-s/README.md

 ---

 ## Install in 30 seconds
-*Just like the blue-box macaroni we were all fed that's probably still clogging our arteries. . .*
+*Just like the blue-box macaroni that's probably still clogging our arteries. . .while you wait for DOOM to load.*

 **From source (Linux / macOS / WSL):**